WHB139426/Grounded-Video-LLM/README.md

 Download the pretrained weights [[🤗HF](https://huggingface.co/WHB139426/Grounded-Video-LLM/tree/main)] in your own `weight_path`.

 ## 🚀 Qucik Start
 We give a brief example to run the inference code.
-We recommend GPUs with 24GB memeroy.
+We recommend GPUs with 24GB memeroy for Phi3.5 version, while 32GB memeroy for LLaVA-Next-LLAMA3-8B version.
-1. replace the parameter `weight_path` in `scripts/inference.sh` with your own weight_path that you set above.
+1. replace the parameter `weight_path` in `scripts/inference_phi3_5.sh` or `scripts/inference_llama3.sh` with your own weight_path that you set above.
-2. run the command `bash scripts/inference.sh` to reproduce the example below:
+2. run the command `bash scripts/inference.sh` or `bash scripts/inference_llama3.sh` to reproduce the example below:

 https://private-user-images.githubusercontent.com/115783170/373608088-69f83fd7-59d2-4105-a766-cd712d14d425.mp4